mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 increments of 10%.
 For normal worlds, this will be water; on other worlds with corrosive or exotic atmospheres, it could be a corrosive or exotic liquid like ammonia.
-Hydrographic percentage is obtained by rolling 2d6–7 and adding the planet’s Size, modifi ed by the planet’s atmosphere or size as described below:
+Hydrographic percentage is obtained by rolling 2d6–7 and adding the planet's Size, modifi ed by the planet's atmosphere or size as described below:

 Size 0 or 1 Hydrographics 0
 Atmosphere 0, 1, A, B or C –4

-If the planet’s atmosphere is not D (or a kind of F that is thick enough to retain water) then also apply DMs for temperature:
+If the planet's atmosphere is not D (or a kind of F that is thick enough to retain water) then also apply DMs for temperature:

 Hot Temperature –2